Periklis Dimoulis: Career

 Periklis Dimoulis was born in Athens on 2 September 1880, the son of Dimitrios Dimoulis.
 He entered the Hellenic Navy Academy on 1 October 1896 and graduated as a Line Ensign on 29 July 1900.
 Promoted to Sub-Lieutenant on 6 May 1905, he took part in the Goudi pronunciamiento in August 1909, as well as in the abortive revolt of Lt.
 Konstantinos Typaldos-Alfonsatos in October of the same year.

 In 1910–12 he trained abroad, and returned to participate in the Balkan Wars of 1912–13, where he served as executive officer of the destroyer Keravnos.
 He took part in the operations for the capture of Lesbos and Chios, as well as the blockade of the Ottoman cruiser Hamidiye in the Red Sea in April–May 1913.
 Promoted to Lieutenant on 23 May 1913 and Lieutenant First Class on 13 June, Dimoulis then took up a post as professor of advanced mathematics at the Navy Academy.

 A Lt.
 Commander since 20 October 1914, his pro-royalist sympathies earned him a month-long suspension on 24 July 1917, after Eleftherios Venizelos took power, but unlike many royalist officers he was not dismissed, being promoted to commander on 9 January 1918 (retroactive to 11 May 1917).
-In 1919–20 he was captain of the destroyer Ierax, with which he participated in the Allied intervention in the Ukraine and the initial stages of the Asia Minor Campaign, before returning to the Navy Academy as professor of electrics.
+In 1919–20 he was captain of the destroyer Ierax, with which he participated in the Allied intervention in Ukraine and the initial stages of the Asia Minor Campaign, before returning to the Navy Academy as professor of electrics.
 Following the electoral victory of the anti-Venizelist royalist parties in November 1920, his suspension was annulled, and he was promoted to captain on 19 December (retroactive to 25 June).
 He remained in the Navy Academy until 1922, when he was appointed captain of the battleship Limnos, taking part in the final stages of the Asia Minor Campaign.